lesleyrs/Client3/README.md

 Install clang and get [wasmlite](#tools) (you need the libc and generated index.html) then run `make -f wasm.mk run DEBUG=0` with correct sysroot path.

-you must add `?client` to the URL and optionally append `&arg 1&arg 2&arg 3&arg 4` you can configure ip and port in config.ini
+You must add `?client` to the URL and optionally append `&arg 1&arg 2&arg 3&arg 4`.

+You can configure ip and port in config.ini.

-The only needed files are the index.html + client.wasm and optionally the soundfont/config.ini relative to it. enable cors in server web.ts with `res.setHeader('Access-Control-Allow-Origin', '*');`
+The only needed files are the index.html + client.wasm and optionally the soundfont/config.ini relative to it.

+enable cors in server web.ts with `res.setHeader('Access-Control-Allow-Origin', '*');`

 ```